 Knowing What Tattoos People Want: Trends

-Trends come and go in tattooing.
+Trends come and go when it comes to tattoo art.
 What's popular today won't necessarily be popular tomorrow.
 Tracking the trends in your area simply means understanding what styles clients are asking for in your area most often.
 Every area is different so it’s important to do some of your own research so you know what tattoos styles are popular.

 Why Understanding Trends is Important to Your Career:

-If you become good at drawing art that people already want on their skin, your chances of getting an apprenticeship go way up.
+If you become good at drawing art that people already want on their skin, your chances of getting a tattoo apprenticeship go way up.
 Why?
 Your work will be in demand, and the shop will make more money from your work.

 How To Identify Trends: